risavkarna/blog/ckcsqfz5200fhkys1fdbw1u87.md

 ### User Story -> Agreement -> Implementation

-A user story is a story created about how a user might use the system.
+User's needs are told as user stories.
+Thus a user story is a story created about how a user might use the system.
 These are usually sent over to the development team by the customer organization or written by the project manager.
 A user story usually follows the format:

-> As a <user-role>
+> As a <user-role> [WHO]

-> I want <to have software interaction(s) or new feature description(s)>
+> I want <to have software interaction(s) or new feature description(s)>  [WHAT]

-> So I can <have new capacity or behavior>
+> So I can <have new capacity or behavior> [WHY]

 E.g.: